Alluxio/alluxio/docs/en/Running-Alluxio-on-GCE.md

 To run an Alluxio cluster on GCE, first sign up for an Google Cloud account and create a project on the [Google Cloud Platform site](http://cloud.google.com/).

-If you are not familiar with Google Compute Engine, you can read [the documentation](http://cloud.google.com/compute/docs) first.
+If you are not familiar with Google Compute Engine, you can read the [documentation](http://cloud.google.com/compute/docs) first.

 Then create a [service account](https://console.google.com/)

-Next generate a Google Cloud service account at the [Google Cloud Console](http://console.cloud.google.com) Permissions page.
+Next, generate a Google Cloud service account at the [Google Cloud Console](http://console.cloud.google.com) Permissions page.
 In the dialog box for new Service Accounts, check "Furnish a new private key."
 Download and store the JSON key in a reliable location.

 Using the [gcloud sdk](http://console.cloud.google.com) configure keys for ssh: